domainmod/userguide/docs/domain-queue.md

 Usage
 -------

+!!! warning "Requirement"
+    In order to use the Domain Queue you must first setup the [cron job](getting-started.md#cron-job) that comes with DomainMOD.

 1. Click on **Domains** on the main menu.

 2. Click the **Add Domains To Queue** button on the Domains page.